Faithless elector

-As of the 2020 election, there have been a total of 165 instances of faithlessness, 90 were for president and 75 were for vice president.
+As of the 2024 election, there have been a total of 165 instances of faithlessness, 90 of which were for president, while 75 were for vice president.
 They have never swung an election, and nearly all have voted for third party candidates or non-candidates, as opposed to switching their support to a major opposing candidate.
 There were 63 faithless electors in 1872 when Horace Greeley died between Election Day and when the Electoral College convened, but Ulysses S. Grant had already clinched enough to win reelection.
 During the 1836 election, Virginia's entire 23-man electoral delegation faithlessly abstained from voting for victorious Democratic vice presidential nominee Richard M. Johnson.
 The loss of Virginia's support caused Johnson to fall one electoral vote short of a majority, causing the vice-presidential race to be thrown into the U.S. Senate under a contingent election.
 The presidential election itself was not in dispute because Virginia's electors voted for Democratic presidential nominee Martin Van Buren as pledged.
 The Senate elected Johnson as vice president anyway after a party-line vote.
+Uniquely, Richard Nixon always had a faithless elector in one of his state slates during his three runs for president.
+Oklahoma in 1960, North Carolina in 1968 and Virginia in 1972 all voted for Nixon but one elector cast a vote for another person.

 The United States Constitution does not specify a notion of pledging; no federal law or constitutional statute binds an elector's vote to anything.
 All pledging laws originate at the state level; the U.S. Supreme Court upheld these state laws in its 1952 ruling Ray v.
 Blair.
 In 2020, the Supreme Court also ruled in Chiafalo v.
 Washington that states are free to enforce laws that bind electors to voting for the winner of the popular vote in their state.